FlorenceHapgood/Javascript-JamesBond/README.md

 - Practise Javascript in general
 - Finally put the encyclopic knowledge left over from my childhood obsession with James Bond to good use.

+## Features

+The app is very simple, the user answers the questions and then the answers appear beneath.
+Please don't play if you've had a bad day, as wrong answers are greeted with quite a bit of sass.

 ## Architecture

 - The Answers.js "class" holds all the answers, the questions are written in the index.html file.